Design of generalized fractional order gradient descent method: Simulation Study

-\begin{example} Recalling $f(x)=(x-5)^2$ and setting the fractional order $\alpha=0.7$, the learning rate $\mu=0.5$, the initial point $x_0=1$, then the results using Algorithm 1 with $K=5$, $K=3$ and $K=1$ are given in Fig. \ref{Fig 2}.
-It is clearly seen that for any case, the expected convergence can reach within $20$ steps.
-Additionally, the speed of convergence becomes more rapid as $K$ decreases.

-When the parameter $K$ is set as $1$, the learning rate varies from $0.1$ to $0.5$ and then the simulation with Algorithm 1 is conducted once again.
-Fig. \ref{Eq3} indicates that with the increase of the learning rate, the convergence gets faster and the overshoot emerges gradually.
+Recalling $f(x)=(x-5)^2$ and setting the fractional order $\alpha=0.7$, the learning rate $\mu=0.3$, the initial search point $x_0=1$, then the results using Algorithm 1 with different $K$ are given in the left figure of Fig. \ref{Fig 3}.
+When $K=1$, $\mu$ varies from $0.1$ to $0.5$ and the simulation with Algorithm 1 is conducted once again.
+It is clearly seen from the left figure of Fig. \ref{Eq3} that for any case, the expected convergence can reach within $25$ steps.
+Additionally, the speed of convergence becomes more and more rapid as $K$ decreases.
+The right one of Fig. \ref{Eq3} indicates that with the increase of the learning rate, the convergence gets faster and faster.
+In addition, the overshoot emerges gradually. \end{example} \begin{example} \textbf{Univariate target function with Algorithm 2}

-\end{example} \begin{example} Let us continue to consider the target function $f(x)=(x-5)^2$.
-Setting $c=0$, $\mu=0.2$, $\epsilon=0$, $x_0=1$ and $\alpha=0.1,0.3,\cdots,1.9$, Algorithm 2 is adopted to search the minimum value point.
-It can be clearly observed from Fig. \ref{Fig 4} that the proposed method is effective and the convergence will accelerate along with the reduction of the order.

-Similarly, provided $\alpha=0.7$ and $x_0=1.0,1.5,\cdots,6.0$, the related simulation is performed and the results are shown in Fig. \ref{Fig 5}.
-This picture suggests that the algorithm with different initial points converges simultaneously.
+Let us continue to consider the target function $f(x)=(x-5)^2$.
+Setting $c=0$, $\mu=0.15$, $\epsilon=0$, $\alpha=0.7$ and $x_0=1.0,1.5,\cdots,6.0$, Algorithm 2 is adopted to search the minimum value point.
+It can be clearly observed from the left one of Fig. \ref{Fig 4} that the proposed method is effective and the algorithm with $x_0$ converges simultaneously.
+The convergence of Algorithm 1 is robust to the initial search point $x_0$.
+Similarly, provided $x_0=1$ and $c=0.1,0.3,\cdots,1.9$, the related simulation is performed and the results are shown in the right figure of Fig. \ref{Fig 4}.
+This picture suggests that the algorithm with different lower integral terminal can truly converge.
+When $c$ is far from $x_0$, the convergence will accelerate. \end{example}